RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

 1. Open the web page of the ChirpStack which you want to connect with and login.

-2. By default, there is already one or more items in this page.
+2. By default, there are already one or more items on this page.
 You can either use it or create a new item, but for this, create a new item by clicking the “**CREATE**” button.

 <rk-img
   src="/assets/images/wistrio/rak7205-5205/quickstart/connecting-to-chirpstack/yrgeavaswetbj2xf7sqq.png"